An1ndya/An1ndya/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=An1ndya.An1ndya&style=flat-square&color=0088cc)

 I'm a graduate from Bangladesh University of Engineering and Technology.
 I have completed my graduation in Computer Science and Engineering in 2019.
 I am currently working as a software developer in KB Group BD.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.
+Learning various language gives me feeling of fulfillment.

 <!--
 Joined Github **3** years ago.